• Skip to primary navigation

 This recipe doesn’t call for a lot of ingredients.
 It’s simple and includes spices you probably already have in your keto pantry – with the exception of an orange.
 Even with the addition of the small amount of orange juice, it still fits into a keto lifestyle.

-• Orange and limes – we’re using the juices of both!
+• Orange and lime – we’re using the juice of both!
 Personally, I love using tangelo oranges.

 • Onion and garlic – I use half of a large onion, thinly sliced, and two cloves of garlic.
 Feel free to add more if you want!